gomorpheus/morpheus-docs/provisioning/jobs/job_executions.rst

 - **ETA/TIME:** The time taken for the Job to complete.
 When expanded, the time to complete each individual Task is also shown
 - **ERROR:** Any errors surfaced are shown here.
 When expanded, any surfaced errors for individual Tasks are also shown

-Click the :guilabel:`(i)` icon at the end of the row for a Job Execution or individual Task (when a Job Execution is expanded) to view the Execution Detail modal which provides the following information:
+Click the ⓘ icon at the end of the row for a Job Execution or individual Task (when a Job Execution is expanded) to view the Execution Detail modal which provides the following information:

 - **Name of the Job or individual Task**
 - **Description**